9seconds/mtg/README.md

 ## Antireplay cache

-In order to prevent replay attacks, we have internal storage of first frames messages for connected clients.
-These frames are generated randomly by design and we have negligible possibility of duplication (probability is 1/(2^64)) but it could be quite effective in order to prevent replays.
+To prevent replay attacks, we have internal storage of first frames messages for connected clients.
+These frames are generated randomly by design and we have the negligible possibility of duplication (probability is 1/(2^64)) but it could be quite effective to prevent replays.

 ## FakeTLS

-If you run this a proxy in faketls mode, this proxy will try to hide itself cloaking a host provided as a part of generated secret.
+If you run this a proxy in faketls mode, this proxy will try to hide itself cloaking a host provided as a part of the generated secret.
 It means that if you cloak google.com then you can curl this proxy and you'll get a google.com response back.

-mtg proxifies L3 traffic.
+mtg proxies L3 traffic.
 In other words, only TCP, without interfering in TLS, HTTP or any other high-level protocol.

 ## Environment variables